ShipStation does not have the ability to print additional stand-alone postage to add to a package that has been returned for insufficient postage.

 The Shipping Sidebar and Order Details screens do not store the cost of your label in the Rate field.
 This field only displays the rate for the whatever you have configured in the above settings, which can be changed at any time.
 For this reason, we do not recommend relying on the Rate field in an order.

-For example, to bill to a recipient's FedEx account, you must have your own FedEx account connected to ShipStation, then select a FedEx service for that order.
-Then you can add a third party's FedEx account number to that order before creating its label.
+For example, to bill to a recipient's UPS account, you must have your own UPS account connected to ShipStation, then select a UPS service for that order.

-If this is something you will do regularly, you can also apply third party billing via Automation Rules.
-Be sure the rule first sets the shipping service and package type correctly, then adds the third-party account details.
+If this is something you will do regularly, consider using Automation Rules to automatically apply third party billing to your orders.
+Be sure the rule first sets the shipping service and package type correctly, then adds the third-party account details!

 The Recipient and Third Party designations are for information and reporting purposes only.
 Either option will tell the carrier to charge the entered account.